An Introduction to the 12 English Tenses

 5. Present Continuous

-Our Example: I am learning English (while in Ireland)
+Example: I am learning English (right now).

 6. Future Continuous